ziarmandhost/ziarmandhost/README.md

 ## 🌍 About me / Summary

-Strong Middle Full-Stack Developer with 7 years of experience in Web and Mobile development.
+Senior Full-Stack Developer with 7 years of experience in Web and Mobile development.
 I have delivered software across multiple business domains, including: e-commerce platforms, network infrastructure and data tools, travel booking systems, AI-driven legal document analysis solutions, and software for banking and financial institutions.

 I have worked both independently and within cross-functional teams from mid-sized Scrum teams of 5-7 people to large organizations structured into multiple product squads of 50+ engineers.